 The signatures of the witnesses Johann Carl Cetto von Kronstorff, Franz Gilowsky De Urazowa, and Johann Thorwart on Mozart's 1782 marriage contract nicely show how genuine "mp" signs were supposed to look like.

 The seals and signatures on Mozart's marriage contract (GB-Lbl, Zweig MS 69).
-This document once was an integral part of Mozart's Sperrs-Relation (probate file) where it had the legal function (vis testamenti) of Mozart's will.
-At some time between 1856, when the Landesgerichts-Directionsadjunkt Joseph Laimegger (1814-1895) made a copy for Otto Jahn, and the death of its first private owner Franz Hauser in 1870, the contract must have been stolen from the archive of the Vienna Landesgericht.
-That the text and the location of the contract on 19 December 1857 were published in the newspaper Die Presse, certainly did not increase the safety of the document.
+This document once was an integral part of Mozart's Sperrs-Relation (probate file) where it had the legal function of Mozart's will (vis testamenti).
+At some time between 1856, when the Landesgerichts-Directionsadjunkt Joseph Laimegger (1814-1895) made a copy for Otto Jahn, and the death of its first private owner Franz Hauser in 1870, this contract must have been stolen from the archive of the Vienna Landesgericht.
+That the text and the storage place of the contract on 19 December 1857 were published in the newspaper Die Presse, certainly did not increase the safety of the document.
 To disguise the origin of the contract, already in the catalog of the 1905 auction, the sellers created a false narrative of "two different versions of the contract, one for Mozart and one for the bride" (Boerner, 1905, 17).
 Such discrepancies, however, would have been against the law.
+The two contracts had to be identical.
 The note in Mozart's Sperrs-Relation proves that there was only one copy of the contract.
-The dissimilarities between Jahn's edition and the original were based on Laimegger's transcription errors.
+The dissimilarities between Jahn's edition and the original were caused by Laimegger's transcription errors.
 In 1905 the contract was bought by Edward Speyer from whose collection, in 1935, it went to Stefan Zweig.

 Curiously enough, the German edition of the privately held receipt, which was published in 1997, shows even more discrepancies from Eisen's English edition and the previously published earlier copy of the receipt.
 "Kunnersdorf" is now again "Kunnersdorff", the name Ignatz is abbreviated to "Ign.", the names Mozart and Spaugh have an "mp" again, and the "J. A." before the name Born is missing.
 The most significant difference appears in the phrase "a sum of two thousand florins hard cash" which is now "eine summe von zweÿtausend florinern baares[sic] geld", a wording that is also at odds with the text of the receipt published in 1956.
 Given that meticulous accuracy can be expected from a scholarly edition of primary sources, these discrepancies are astonishing.